 Conditions Governing Use

-The Alabama and Georgia land grant deeds collection is in the public domain and may used without copyright restriction.
+This collection is in the public domain and may be used without copyright restriction.

 John J. Manker served on the Board of Trustees in 1886, the same year that he signed the original charter for the establishment of Chattanooga University (now the University of Tennessee at Chattanooga).
 He served as trustee for the university until his death in 1916.
 He was also a faculty member of the University in the late 1800's, teaching divinity and religion.
 He is connected with the Patten family, another university benefactor: His daughter, Edith Manker, married John A. Patten.